Asymptotically flat black holes with a singular Cauchy horizon and a spacelike singularity: Unconditional constructions of one-ended spacetimes

 \begin{rmk} In Theorem~\ref{uncharged.thm}, as stated, we are not allowed to fix the final black hole mass $M>0$ (although the proof reveals a finite permissible range).
-This is only due to the construction of an initial hypersurface $\Sigma$ that does not intersect the event horizon.
-Should this condition be relaxed to merely obtaining an initial hypersurface $\Sigma$ free of trapped or anti-trapped surfaces, one can then choose any mass above a minimal value determined by $(\mathcal{M}_L,g_L,\phi_L)$, as the proof of Theorem~\ref{uncharged.gluing.thm} shows. \end{rmk} Next, we apply Theorem~\ref{uncharged.thm} to the case where $(\mathcal{M}_L,g_L,\phi_L)$ is a FLRW spacetime near the center $\Gamma$ (Corollary~\ref{uncharged.cor}).
-This results in the construction of scalar-field analogues of the celebrated Oppenheimer--Snyder solution corresponding to Theorem~\ref{OS.thm.intro} in the case $q=0$.
+This is only due to the construction of an initial hypersurface $\Sigma_0$ that does not intersect the event horizon.
+Should this condition be relaxed to merely obtaining an initial hypersurface $\Sigma_0$ free of trapped or anti-trapped surfaces, one can then choose any mass above a minimal value determined by $(\mathcal{M}_L,g_L,\phi_L)$, as the proof of Theorem~\ref{uncharged.gluing.thm} shows. \end{rmk} Theorem~\ref{uncharged.thm} will be proven in Section~\ref{global.uncharged.subsec}.
+Next, we apply Theorem~\ref{uncharged.thm} to the case where $(\mathcal{M}_L,g_L,\phi_L)$ is a FLRW spacetime near the center $\Gamma$ (Corollary~\ref{uncharged.cor}).
+This results in the construction of scalar field analogues of the celebrated Oppenheimer--Snyder solution corresponding to Theorem~\ref{OS.thm.intro} in the case $q=0$.

 The uncharged gluing procedure in Theorem~\ref{uncharged.thm}, and its application to the construction of a class of spacetimes in Corollary~\ref{uncharged.cor} are depicted in Figure~\ref{fig:unchargedgluing}.